oktadev/okta-react-native-spring-boot-example/README.md

 ## Start Spring Boot API

-In the terminal where your Spring Boot app is running, kill the process, run `source ~/.okta.env` and run `./gradlew`.
-You should be able to login at `http://localhost:8080`.
+In the terminal where you want to run the Spring Boot API, run `source ~/.okta.env`, followed by `./gradlew`.
+You should be able to login using Okta at `http://localhost:8080`.

 ## Start React Native App